-- The complainant has been provided with a suitable response and is satisfied that appropriate actions have or will be implemented. - The findings of the complaint together with the action to be taken will be completed on the central complaints register. - Action plans following the complaint should be completed together with a time scale for actions and review.
-This will be managed by the Director of the section to ensure actions are implemented within a reasonable time frame. - The outcome of the complaint will be reported to the CEO by the relevant director to ensure lessons are learned and practice is improved with particular emphasis on complaints relating to a protected characteristic. - The Board of Trustees will receive a report on all complaints at quarterly intervals or as deemed necessary depending on the seriousness of the complaint.
+- The complainant has been provided with a suitable response and is satisfied that appropriate actions have or will be implemented. - The findings of the complaint, together with the action to be taken, will be updated on the Vantage portal. - Action plans following the complaint should be completed together with a time scale for actions and review.
+This will be managed by the director of the section to ensure actions are implemented within a reasonable time frame. - The outcome of the complaint will be reported to the CEO by the relevant director to ensure lessons are learned and practice is improved with particular emphasis on complaints relating to a protected characteristic. - The Board of Trustees will receive a report on all complaints at quarterly intervals or as deemed necessary depending on the seriousness of the complaint.